nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. Create a folder where you want to use StudMap, and copy `studmap.jar` into it.
 This will be the home folder for StudMap.

 4. Double click on `studmap.jar` to start the app.
-In a few seconds, you should see a new window similar to the figure below.
+In a few seconds, you should see a new window detailed in the next section.

 ## 4.2 Understanding the User Interface